pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ## Unsubscribe

-- For single channel, leaves the channel and closes the socket.
-- For multiplexed channels, removes specified channel(s); socket remains until none left.
+Leaves specified channels; socket remains open if subscribed to others.

-Caveat: Unsubscribe from all resets timetoken and may cause gaps.
+- Unsubscribing from all channels then subscribing resets last timetoken and may cause message gaps.

 ### Method(s)